Symptoms, Causes, and Urgent Medical Attention

-Ocular infections occur when any part of the eye is contaminated by pathogenic bacteria, fungi, or viruses.
-Infections can take root in any component of the eye.
+Eye infections occur when any part of the eye is contaminated by bacteria, fungi, or viruses.
+Infections can take root in any part of the eye.
 Common symptoms of eye infections include pain, redness, swelling, discharge, itchiness, and blurry vision.
 It is likely that they will affect your ability to go about your daily routine.
-If you’re suffering from one or more of these symptoms and think you might have an eye infection, you should visit your eye doctor immediately for a comprehensive eye examination.
+While many infections are minor and will clear up on their own, some are serious and require prescription medications to resolve them.
+If you’re suffering from one or more of these symptoms and think you might have an eye infection, you should visit your eye doctor.

 Common Eye Infections

-Additionally, prevention is very important for the management of eye infections.
+Prevention is important for the management of eye infections.
 Practicing good hygiene like washing your hands and not rubbing your eyes is the best thing you can do to prevent the spread of eye infections.
 If you wear contact lenses, you should also be sure to take them out and clean them on a regular basis and only handle them with clean hands.
 This will help ensure you keep harmful bacteria out of your eyes.